A HISTORY OF CRANEWOOD

 In 1838, he married Eliza Wood in London, and brought his English bride back to live in this beautiful stone building, which was not yet complete at the time.

-In 1867 it was purchased by Josiah Wood, who added a mansard roof in 1888.
+In 1867 the home was purchased by Josiah Wood, who added a mansard roof in 1888.
 Wood was a wealthy local merchant, one of the first two graduates from Mount Allison in 1863, and the first mayor of Sackville.
 Wood went on to federal politics as an Member of Parliament and later a Senator, and in 1912 Wood was appointed the Lieutenant-Governor of New Brunswick.

 In 1966 Dr. W.S.H.
-Crawford bought the home from the heirs of Dr. Wood, and finally in 1975 it was purchased by Mount Allison as the official residence for the President of the University.
+Crawford bought the home from the heirs of Dr. Wood, and finally in 1975 it was purchased by Mount Allison University as the official residence for the President of the University.

 William Crane